-If you're new to epoxy resin, you're probably unfamiliar with the different terms frequently used when describing the coating steps of the epoxy crafting process.
+If you're new to epoxy resin, you're probably unfamiliar with the various terms often used when describing the coating steps of the crafting process.

-For this article we'll be explaining three different types of epoxy coating, each of which serves a unique purpose.
-These are:
+For this article, we'll be explaining three different types of epoxy coating, each of which serves a unique purpose.
+These types are:

 - Epoxy seal coats

 Two of these are present in nearly every epoxy project, while the third is only used for specific types.